Siouxsie Sioux: Early life (1957–1976)

 One of Siouxsie's first public appearances was with the Sex Pistols on Bill Grundy's television show, on Thames Television in December 1976.
 Standing next to the band, Siouxsie made fun of the presenter when he asked her how she was doing.
 She responded: "I've always wanted to meet you, Bill."
-Grundy, who claimed he was drunk, suggested a meeting after the show, which provoked guitarist Steve Jones to respond with a series of expletives, never heard before on early-evening television.
+Grundy, who later claimed he was drunk, suggested a meeting after the show, which provoked guitarist Steve Jones to respond with a series of expletives inappropriate for prime-time television.
 This episode created a media furore on the front covers of several tabloids, including the Daily Mirror, which published the headline "Siouxsie's a Punk Shocker".
 The event had a major impact on the Sex Pistols' subsequent career, and they became a household name overnight.

-Aware of the press surrounding both herself and the Sex Pistols, Siouxsie began to distance herself from the scene and stopped seeing Sex Pistols after the 15 December 1976 gig at Notre Dame Hall.
+Aware of the press surrounding both herself and the Sex Pistols, Siouxsie began to distance herself from the scene and stopped seeing the Sex Pistols after the 15 December 1976 gig at Notre Dame Hall.
 From then, she focused her energy on her own band, Siouxsie and the Banshees.

 Siouxsie and the Banshees, and the Creatures (1977–2003)

-In February 1977, Siouxsie began touring in England as Siouxsie and the Banshees.
-One year later, their first single, "Hong Kong Garden", reached number 7 in the UK Singles Chart; With its oriental-inflected xylophone motif, Melody Maker deemed it "a glorious debut [...]
+In 1977, Siouxsie and the Banshees toured the UK, with Severin on bass, Kenny Morris on drums and John McKay on guitar.
+One year later, their first single, "Hong Kong Garden" reached number 7 in the UK Singles Chart.
+With its oriental-inflected xylophone motif, Melody Maker deemed it "a glorious debut [...]
 All the elements come together with remarkable effect.
 The song is strident and powerful with tantalising oriental guitar riffs plus words and vocals that are the result of anger, disdain and isolation.
 No-one will be singled out because everyone is part and parcel of the whole.
 It might even be a hit".

 Their debut album, The Scream, was one of the first post-punk records released.
 It received 5-star reviews in Sounds and Record Mirror.
 The latter said that the record "points to the future, real music for the new age".
 The music was different from the single; it was angular, dark and jagged.
 The Scream was later hailed by NME as one of the best debut albums of all time along with Patti Smith's Horses.
 Join Hands followed in 1979 with war as the lyrical theme.